PikachuPenial/Titanmod/PATCHNOTES.md

 - New end of match quotes from community members

+- Fixed Cranked self destruct not triggering an explosion

-- Optimized HUD, gamemode checks, FPS/Ping counter, main menu, leaderboards, health regeneration, and ConVar updating
+- Optimized HUD, gamemode checks, FPS/Ping counter, main menu, voice chat, leaderboards, health regeneration, and ConVar updating

 - Removed HL2 suit zoom (was not intended)